-Just three weeks after a terrible loss to the Patriots on Monday Night Football and questions about the teams’ status as contenders, the Bills find themselves back on top of the AFC East again.
+Just three weeks after a terrible loss to the Patriots on Monday Night Football and questions about the teams’ status as contenders, the Buffalo Bills find themselves back on top of the AFC East again.
 The Bills are two wins away from back-to-back division titles; the first game is the final NFC South match-up of the year.

 The Last Five